Frequently Asked Questions

-Sacred Heart graduates attend some of the most prestigious institutions.
-We strive to make sure each young woman is in the strongest position to select and pursue the colleges and universities that are the best match for her skills, interests, and aspirations.
+Sacred Heart graduates attend some of the most prestigious institutions in the world.
+We strive to make sure each young woman is in the strongest position she can be to select and pursue the colleges and universities that are the best match for her skills, interests, and aspirations.
 See the full matriculation list of the last five graduating classes, 2014-2018.

 Yes.
 The Sacred Heart Global network provides students with multiple opportunities to travel, study and volunteer across the world and in the United States.